Global network: Housing Anywhere

 Keep in mind: The housing market in Roskilde is very seasonal.
 So if you don’t find a room listed right away check back regularly.

 Do you need more information or have a specific question?
-Send an email to email@example.com and be treated with priority.
+Send an email to email@example.com.

 Links to tips and tricks on how to find accommodation